appdev-lessons/codespaces-setup/content.md

 Remember to keep the codespace and live application browser tabs open as you work.
 If you close the workspace window, you can always navigate to [github.com/codespaces](https://github.com/codespaces) to reopen it.

 To close a workspace just navigate to [github.com/codespaces](https://github.com/codespaces), scroll down to find the codespace you want to stop, click the `...` menu, and select "Stop codespace".
-Reopen the codespace by clicking the `...` menu again, and selecting "Open in ..." then "Open in browser":
+Reopen the codespace by clicking the `...` menu again, and selecting "Open in browser":

 ![](/assets/manage-codespaces.png)
 {: .bleed-full }